 The best way to get a good APR is to practice good credit habits.
 Here are some actions you can take right now to improve your score:

 - Make all of your credit card payments on time, every time.
-Payment history makes up 35 percent of your credit score, so make sure you’re maintaining a good one.
+Payment history makes up 35 percent of your credit score, so make sure it’s positive.

 - Avoid maxing out your credit cards.
-Keeping your balances low will improve your credit utilization ratio and help boost your score.
+Keeping your balances low will improve your credit utilization ratio.